 When they first arrived in Melbourne in 1959, Mum and her family lived in North Essendon for a short time and she worked in Brunswick.
 They then moved to Station St, Fairfield where they lived for about 2 years and Mum would have to catch the bus to get to work.
 She worked at a cardigan factory in Clifton Hill which was opposite Darling Gardens.
 Mum remembers her bosses being two Jewish brothers and they were very good to her.
 They were very impressed that she always gave 101% and never said no to learning new things that they moved her up in the company.

 She also remembers a lovely lady named Agnes who looked out for her.
 Mum was happy here and had lots of friends.
 They used to go across the road to Darling Gardens on their lunch breaks.
 Some of the photos are from a Christmas get together at the park.
 You can see they have tinsel in their hair.
 She had a special friend named Joyce Lenn who she still talks about.

 Mum was 16 at the time and they wanted to move her up to cutting and design, but Nonno wanted her to leave.
 He had already saved the money for a deposit for the house in Dandenong South so getting to work was a challenge.
-Mum and her siblings would have to get up very early to get ready and get to the Dandenong Station by 6am.
-Then she would get off at Flinders St, Station and have to go underground which she tells me was a little scary as she had to catch the train to Clifton Hill.
+Mum and her siblings would have to get up very early to get ready to walk to the Dandenong Station and be their by 6am.
+She would then get off at Flinders St, Station and have to go underground which she tells me was a little scary as she had to catch the train to get to Clifton Hill.
 Coming home was also difficult.
-They couldn't speak much English and didn't know their way around yet.
+She couldn't speak much English and didn't know her way around just yet.
 Mum remembers counting every station so that they would know when to get off.
 Then walking back from the station to home would be around 7pm.
 Whoever got home first would start dinner as my Nonna also worked.
 Mum did eventually have to leave and was very sad and missing her friends.